HerbCaudill/crdx/README.md

   append-only list of actions won’t be sufficient.
 Instead, we arrange actions in a directed acyclic **graph** (DAG).

-This hash-chained and signed directed graph of actions is called a **signature chain**.
+This hash-chained and signed directed graph of actions is called a **hash graph**.

 ## How